SKNCEL

 cerave.com/skincare/acne

 The #1 dermatologist-recommended skincare brand in the US.
-Trust is built on "Developed with Dermatologists" and a ceramide-forward barrier-repair story.
-Navigation is concern-driven (acne, eczema, dry skin), then filtered by product type and ingredient.
-The "Skin Smarts" education hub converts browsing into buying.
+Trust is built on "Developed with Dermatologists" and a ceramide-forward barrier-repair story — directly relevant to skncel's own barrier-first acne positioning.
+Navigation is concern-driven; "Skin Smarts" education hub converts browsing into buying.

 Dermatologist-first Concern-led nav Ceramide signature Skin Smarts hub Accessible price